marshmallow-packages/marketing-data-tracker/README.md

 php artisan vendor:publish --tag="marketing-data-tracker-config"
 ```

 After add the HasMarketingParameters trait to your model.
-And add the midleware `Marshmallow\MarketingDataTracker\Http\Middleware\ParseMarketingParameters` to your `web` middleware group within your `app/Http/Kernel.php` file.
+And add the midleware `\Marshmallow\MarketingData\Middleware\ParseMarketingParameters::class,` to your `web` middleware group within your `app/Http/Kernel.php` file.
 And add the function to your model to save the marketing parameters:

 ```php